-The 480L comes equipped with digital communications capability that can be connected to computer or a digital data acquisition system (DAS).
-There is a serial communications connector that can be configured for RS-232 or RS-485 and an Ethernet connector that uses Ethernet 10 Mbit standard.
+The 480M comes equipped with digital communications capability that can be connected to a computer or digital data acquisition system (DAS).
+See Section 3.4.4 for configuration information.
+There is a serial communications connector that can be configured for RS-232 or RS485 and an Ethernet connector that uses Ethernet 10 Mbit standard.
 All three use the standardized MODBUS protocol (see Section 6.3 for register maps).